aamersadiq/aamersadiq.github.io/_posts/2025-10-06-Coding With AI Agents How I Built More, Faster, and Better.markdown

 With AI, I could finish the same project in 4–6 hours, meaning in just one or two sittings.
 That sense of completion and actually shipping something was the real breakthrough.

 <h4>Weaknesses and Dangers</h4>
+<h5>Style and syntax can drift over time</h5>
+As projects grow, AI agents may use different styles or syntax in different areas of the codebase.
+This can lead to a loss of uniformity, making the code harder to read and maintain.
+How to avoid it: Establish coding standards early, and periodically review or reformat code to ensure consistency across files and modules.
 <h5>Code can become non modular and hard to maintain</h5>
 AI can generate code quickly, but without guidance it often mixes responsibilities and creates tightly coupled components.
 How to avoid it: Define a clear folder and module structure up front (for example, a <code>/dashboard</code> folder in both frontend and backend).
-Always ask the AI to place new code inside the correct module, and periodically refactor to enforce boundaries so modules don’t bleed into each other.
+Always ask the AI to place new code inside the correct module, and periodically refactor to enforce boundaries so modules do not bleed into each other.
 <h5>AI struggles with large, monolithic codebases due to context limits</h5>
 When the codebase grows too large, the AI loses track of details and dependencies.
 How to avoid it: Keep prompts scoped to a single module or feature instead of asking for sweeping changes across the entire app.
 Use short summaries or architecture notes to reestablish context when needed.
-<h5>Agents sometimes “lie”,  claiming tasks are done when they’re not</h5>
+<h5>Agents sometimes “lie”,  claiming tasks are done when they are not</h5>
 There were times when the AI confidently stated that a feature was implemented, but on inspection, parts were missing or incomplete.
 How to avoid it: Never take the output at face value.
 Review the code carefully, run it, and write tests to confirm functionality.
 If something looks suspiciously simple, dig deeper and ask the AI to explain its approach.